raspberrypilearning/ai-LLM-prompt/en/step_2.md

 --- /task ---

 ### Negotiate
 If the response isn’t quite right, ask the LLM to make changes.
 Be specific about what needs to be fixed.
-Treat the LLM like your assisstant who isn't very good at their job — check the work twice to make sure it's ok, then make sure the LLM corrects any mistakes or things you don't like.
+Treat the LLM like a project partner who isn't very good — check the work twice to make sure it's ok, then make sure the LLM corrects any errors or things you don't like.

 --- task ---